caeserlettuce/dapug-console/README.md

   - [x] one that sets text colour and background colour
 - [x] switch the `convert` command to be ran procedurally (remove the massive block of if/else statements and replace it with something that will automatically detect what variable to use depending on in/out units so the code is cleaner and fancier) (maybe steal some code from the manpage command lol)
 - [ ] more fun ascii arts
+  - [ ] add a slant font to the ascii text generator (more work but for better output)
 - [ ] finish all manpages
 - [ ] complete filesys (because that's a thing i forgot about but exists)
 - [x] colours